dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 allow(double).to receive(:a_message).and_yield(a_value_to_a_block)
 allow(double).to receive(:a_message).and_throw(:a_symbol, optional_value)
 allow(double).to receive(:a_message) { |arg| do_something_with(arg) }

 # These last two are just for partial doubles:
 allow(object).to receive(:a_message).and_call_original
 allow(object).to receive(:a_message).and_wrap_original { |original| }
 ```

-People new to rspec are often surprise at the behavior of expect on a partial double
+People new to rspec are often surprise at the behavior of `expect` on a partial double

 ```ruby
 expect(some_existing_object).to receive(:a_message)
 ```

-Doesn't just set up an expectation. it also changes the behavior of an existing object. calls to some existing object a message will return Neil and do nothing else. if you want to add a message expectation while retaining the original implementation, you will need to use and_call_original
+Doesn't just set up an expectation. it also changes the behavior of an existing object.
+Calls to `some_existing_object.message` will return `nil` and do nothing else.
+If you want to add a message expectation while retaining the original implementation, you will need to use `and_call_original`

 Returning multiple values

- we previously used and_return keyword when we set up our test double to return the same canned expense item each time it received the record message. sometimes you need to stooped method to do something more sophisticated that return the same value every time it is called you might want to return one value for the first call, and a different one for the second call and so on.
+We previously used `and_return` keyword when we set up our test double to return the same canned expense item each time it received the `record` message.
+Sometimes you need to stubbed method to do something more sophisticated that return the same value every time it is called.
+You might want to return one value for the first call, and a different one for the second call and so on.

 ```ruby
 >> allow(random).to receive(:rand).and_return(0.1, 0.2, 0.3)